Skip to content

 To interact with or display third-party content, we need your consent.

-The auction at Sotheby’s includes not only the iPods but also numerous other items from the designer’s personal belongings.
-More than 200 objects are being offered, including sketches, notebooks, furniture, and personal items that provide deep insights into Lagerfeld’s creative life.
+The Sotheby’s auction includes not only the iPods but also numerous other items from the designer’s personal collection.
+In total, over 200 objects are being offered, including sketches, notebooks, furniture, and personal items that provide deep insights into Lagerfeld’s creative life.

 According to Sotheby’s, the iPods are no longer functional as the batteries need to be replaced.
 They are therefore primarily offered as collectibles and decorative objects.
 The auction runs until January 31, 2025, and it remains exciting to see what prices the exclusive pieces will ultimately fetch.